WillAbides/go-github/README.md

 )

 func main() {
+	keyFile := "path/to/private-key.pem"
+	baseClient := github.NewClient(nil)

-	// Wrap the shared transport for use with the integration ID 1 authenticating with installation ID 99. itr, err := ghinstallation.NewKeyFromFile(http.DefaultTransport, 1, 99, "2016-10-19.private-key.pem")
+	// appAuth is a github.TokenSource for the app with ID 1234. appAuth, err := ghinstallation.NewAppsTransportKeyFromFile(http.DefaultTransport, 1234, keyFile)

-	// Or for endpoints that require JWT authentication
-	// itr, err := ghinstallation.NewAppsTransportKeyFromFile(http.DefaultTransport, 1, "2016-10-19.private-key.pem")

 	if err != nil {
 		// Handle error.
 	}

-	// Use installation transport with client.
-	client := github.NewClient(&http.Client{Transport: itr})
+	// use appClient to make requests as app. appClient := baseClient.WithTokenSource(appAuth)

+	// instAuth is a github.TokenSource for installation ID 5678 of our app. instAuth, err = ghinstallation.NewFromAppsTransport(appAuth, 5678)
+	if err != nil {
-	// Use client...
+		// Handle error.
+	}

+	// use instClient to make requests as app installation. instClient := baseClient.WithTokenSource(instAuth)
 }
 ```